Analytical Chemistry Instruments

 1. Chemically pure hydrochloric acid (HCl) is taken in a watch beaker.

-2. The top end of a clean platinum wire moist with HCl is held on a non-Luminus Bunsen flame.
+2. The top end of a clean platinum wire moistened with HCl is held over a non-Luminus Bunsen flame.

-3. The process is repeated till the flame becomes colurless.
+3. The process is repeated until the flame becomes colurless.
 The platinum wire is again moist with concentrated HCl.

 4. A trace of the solid sample is taken at the tip of the wire and held on the base of the non-luminous flame.

-The colour change of the flame in the naked eye and the double cobalt blue glass of a particular sample is given below the table,
+The colour change of the flame to the naked eye and the double cobalt blue glass of a particular sample is given below the table.

 Observation Inference